charmed-kubernetes/layer-etcd/README.md

 #### Restoring from snapshot on a scaled cluster

-Restoring from a snapshot on a scaled cluster will yield in a broken cluster.
+Restoring from a snapshot on a scaled cluster will result in a broken cluster.
-Etcd performs clustering during unit turn-up, and state is stored in etcd itself.
+Etcd performs clustering during unit turn-up, and state is stored in Etcd itself.
 During the snapshot restore phase, a new cluster ID is initialized, and peers are dropped from the snapshot state to enable snapshot restoration.
-Please follow the migration instructions above in the migration guide.
+Please follow the migration instructions above in the restore action description.

 ## Contributors